Torregu/DataCamp/Projects/content/Guided/Visualizing COVID-19/README.md

 FREE PROJECT
-# Wrangling and Visualizing Musical Data
+# Visualizing COVID-19

-Wrangle and visualize musical data to find common chords and compare the styles of different artists.
+Visualize the rise of COVID-19 cases globally with ggplot2.

 9 tasks
 1500 XP